-Keep records of all first aid treatment, inspections, incident investigations, and training activities.
-This information can help you identify trends in unsafe conditions or work procedures.
-You can find a Health and Safety Log Book on the WorkSafeBC website which includes easy-to-use checklists and blank forms.
+Keep a detailed record of all inspections, training activities, documentation, and first aid equipment.
+This information is key to helping you identify trends in unsafe conditions or work procedures.
+You can find a Health and Safety Log Book on the WorkSafeBC website, which includes easy-to-use checklists and blank forms.

 WorkSafe BC provides many publications and resources on workplace safety on their website, especially tailored to you the small business owner, including:

 - Small Business Primer: A Guide to WorkSafeBC